top of page

 What is NEAT and how important is it?

 NEAT or Non-Exercise Activity Thermogenesis is any movement that you do day to day that isn’t seen as traditional exercise, such as walking, housework and sex, etc. It is a very important part of this process, regardless of your goal.
 The human body loves movement and one of the best forms of daily movement is walking.
-You will have a weekly step target which I encourage you to hit.
-This aids your energy expenditure, relaxes you and aids digestion.
+You may have a weekly step target which I encourage you to hit.
+This aids your energy expenditure, is relaxing and aids digestion.

 What if I can’t progress a movement in weight or reps one week?